 Upon entering the Gite, there are 2 steps up to the KITCHEN area which is well equipped, including a hob & oven, microwave, cafetiere, kettle, toaster dishwasher, combination fridge/freezer and more.

 There is plenty of space for parking, you have your own area with a BBQ, table and chairs where you can sit with a glass or two of wine at night and watch the stars, whilst listening to nature all around you, what an experience!
 There is also a lovely ABOVE GROUND POOL 6m X 4m (unheated) with surrounding decking, sunloungers and parasols.
-The pool will be open 9am-9pm from the beginning of June until the end of September.
+The pool will be open 9.30am-7pm from the beginning of July until mid September.
 Note please bring your own towels for the pool.

 We can offer a 20% discount on Brittany Ferries, this applies per passenger and each standard car.

 The Property is not suitable for wheelchair users or guests with impaired mobility.
 Well behaved dogs are welcome, please mention if you would like to bring your dog at the time of booking.
 Note that there will be a fee of £10 per week per dog for extra cleaning.
 We can also help make your Vet’s appointment if necessary before your return to the UK.

 The property is not suitable for children and babies under the age of 5.

 There is a barn available to keep bicycles and motorcycles in, which is locked at night.

 Baby sitting service available for the over 5's.

 In the laundry room there is a washing machine available for you to use at an extra charge.
 Just ask if you need to use it.
 Also an iron and ironing board are available on request.

 You may take a walk around our lake and woods which you will find just across the lane.
 There is a lovely shady spot under the cherry trees, just before the bridge to the lake where you can have a picnic or barbecue .